 Determining Your Meaning

 Since there is no fixed definition, unlike, say, monogamy, which had established its rules over centuries, it is up to couples who engage in open relationships to set rules.
 In Opening Up, a book on open relationships, author Tristan Taormino indicates that setting boundaries makes it easier for couples to determine what is acceptable within their relationships.
+Some examples of open relationships include:

 Types of Boundaries